 2. Depressive episodes

-Depressive episodes are those periods in which a person experiences low mood, a persistent feeling of sadness, and they often find lack of interest in those activities in which they used to find pleasure.
+Depressive episodes are those periods in which a person experiences low mood, a persistent feeling of sadness, and they often find a lack of interest in those activities in which they used to find pleasure.
 Depressive episodes are often accompanied by anxiety and due to the anxiety, people often find difficulty sleeping.
-Disrupt sleep is one of the most common symptom of depressive episodes.
+Disrupt sleep is one of the most common symptoms of depressive episodes.
 Also, suicide attempts are most common in this form of episodes as when people are tired of their sadness and hopelessness, they think of committing suicide.

 Hypomanic episodes last for at least four days and they are characterized as a milder form of manic episodes.
 It is severe and causes significant decreases the capability of doing everyday activities and socialize.

 4. Mixed episodes

 In mixed episodes, people experience mood that changes rapidly and it is a condition in which the symptoms of both, manic episodes and depressive episodes are experienced.
 It is often accompanied by the hopelessness and it is considered to be at high risk for suicidal behaviors due to anxiety disorders.

 Also Read: 12 Vitamins Your Body Can't Afford To Lack

 1. Bipolar 1 disorder - It is the most common and the most severe type of disorder in which a person experiences at least one manic or mixed episode and severe depressive episodes.

 2. Bipolar 2 disorder - It is characterized by mostly depressive episodes which are occasionally accompanied by the hypomanic episodes.
 Hypomanic episodes are milder than manic episodes but make it difficult for a person to perform tasks.